Find Grad Schools

 100% Women

 The University of Tennessee - Knoxville comes in at #11 on our list of the most popular colleges offering master's degrees in human development.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
-During the 2020-2021 academic year, 30 people received their master's degree in human development from UT Knoxville.
-About 100% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 30 people received their master's degree in human development from UT Knoxville.
+About 100% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 #12